mabel-dev/opteryx/README.md

 ### __Python Native__

 Opteryx is Open Source Python, it quickly and easily integrates into Python code, including Jupyter Notebooks, so you can start querying your data within a few minutes.
+You can even use Opteryx to run SQL against pandas DataFrames, and even execute a join with an in-memoty DataFrame with a remote dataset.

 ### __Time Travel__